-The Affordable Instructional Resources (AIR) initiative invites faculty to apply for grant funding to explore the use and creation of open educational resources (OER) for undergraduate courses.
-Commercial textbooks and course packets can create significant financial and technical barriers for students.
+The Affordable Instructional Resources (AIR) initiative invites faculty to apply for grant funding to develop open educational resources (OER) for undergraduate courses.

-- Potential savings on course materials costs for Northwestern students
+- Potential savings on current textbook costs for Northwestern students

 - Willingness to provide feedback on using OER to the Northwestern community